Shreedeepdatta/audioplayer/README.md

 ## Features
 - Decodes and plays audio using the `faiface` package
 - Provides a terminal-based interface with `tcell`
-- Supports common audio formats
+- Supports common audio formats, mp3 and wav.
 - Minimal dependencies for a lightweight experience

 ## Installation